lsst-dm/dmtn-224/index.rst

 #.
 The protected service presents that authorization code to ``/auth/openid/token``.
 #.
 Gafaelfawr validates that code and returns a JWT representing the user to the protected service.
    That JWT has a hard-coded scope of ``openid``.
+   The authorization code is then invalidated and cannot be used again.
 #.
 The protected service should validate the signature on the JWT by retrieving metadata about the signing key from ``/.well-known/openid-configuration`` and ``/.well-known/jwks.json``, which are also served by Gafaelfawr.
 #.
 The protected service optionally authenticates as the user to ``/auth/userinfo``, using that JWT as a bearer token, and retrieves metadata about the authenticated user.
    Alternately, the protected service can read information directly from the JWT claims.